 1. Real Estate Investment Trusts (REITs)

-The cost of investing in REITs can be as low as $1,000, depending on the platform and the minimum investment requirements.
-REITs typically trade like stocks, which means you’ll also need to factor in brokerage fees.
-Annual expenses may include fund management fees, which range from 0.5% to 3% of your investment.
+You can get into a REIT with as little as $1,000, depending on the platform and its minimum investment threshold.
+Since REITs trade like stocks, you’ll also want to account for brokerage fees.
+Annual costs include fund management fees that typically run between 0.5% and 3% of your investment.

 2. Rental Properties